androidx/androidx/docs/api_guidelines.md

     tracking the keys or value types associated with a `Bundle`.
 Library owners are responsible for providing their own system for guaranteeing wire format compatibility between versions.

+Developers **may** use `VersionedParcelable` in cases where they are already using the library and understand its limitations.

+In all cases, **do not** expose your serialization mechanism in your API surface.

+NOTE We are currently investigating the suitability of Square's [`wire` library](https://github.com/square/wire) for handling protocol buffers in Android libraries.
+If adopted, it will replace `proto` library dependencies.
+Libraries that expose their serialization mechanism in their API surface *will not be able to migrate*.

 #### Communication protocols